taroooyan/bg-wiki/NANO-MANUAL.md

 It's a good idea to cover the exposed silver metal of the sensor post with shrink tubing, electrical tape, or something else that can act as an insulator, to help guard against electrical shock and shorts.
 [Photo to be added]

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/attaching_sensor_to_iRover.jpg)
 * The sensor gets two connections to the iRover: the anode connection, which is the thick red wire with black connector, and the cathode connection, which is a thin, uninsulated silver wire.
+Unroll this carefully!

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/soldering_sensor_ground.jpg)
 * Carefully bend the silver wire around the thick post that comes out of the sensor, making sure it doesnʼt touch the bare metal surface.
 * Depending on the version included, the iRover may have one of three kinds of attachment points for the cathode: a small wire loop, a small hole, or a metal bump.
 The photo shows the cathode wire soldered to a bump-type connector.
+If your iRover has a hole-type anode connection, it's better to try to insert the wire through it from the bottom.
+If it's pushed in from the top it might accidentally puncture the battery.
 * The black connector is simply pushed onto the metal post, and should have a tight friction ﬁt.

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/back_plate_install.jpg)